Norem ipsum dolor sit amet, consectetur adipiscing elit. Etiam eu turpis molestie, dictum est a, mattis tellus. Sed dignissim, metus nec accumsan.

 On the other hand, the graph clearly shows the less-steep lines for clients who have been members for a longer period.
 For example, in a client’s first month, the likelihood of returning drops almost 80% from not attending class in 5 days to not attending class in 30 days.
 Whereas a client in their 18th month’s likelihood to return drops only 12% from not attending a class in 5 days to not attending a class in 30 days.

-The Impact to Fitness Business Owners’ Bottom Line
+The Impact on Fitness Business Owners’ Bottom Line

 Maybe you’re asking yourself what exactly this is telling you as a fitness business owner.
 It’s telling you that the longer your client has held a membership at your business, the more likely they are to return despite not having attended class in a while.
 The greater the attendance gap for newer clients, the more you should nurture them, because their likelihood of renewing their membership is fragile.